 I am a passionate musician and combine my anthropological interests with my artistic endeavors as you can hear in the videos below.
-The following works some examples of mini projects I completed a few years ago.

 Kullakita (Andino-Electro mix)

 This video is composed of dances I recorded during Virgen de la Candelaria in Puno, Peru in 2015, one of three largest festivals in all of South America.
 The music is an interpretation of the Aymara song “Kullakita” written by Awatiñas, rearranged by Dr. Michelle Wibbelsman and performed by the OSU Andean Ensemble.
-I recorded the performance remixed our performance with overdubbed additional pan pipes, shakers, vocals, and analog synthesizer tracks including bass, lead, and other melodic motifs reminiscent of the genre “Chicha” that grew in popularity in Peru during the 1970s.
+I recorded the performance and remixed it with overdubbed pan pipes, shakers, vocals, and analog synthesizer tracks including bass, lead, and other melodic motifs reminiscent of the genre “Chicha” that grew in popularity in Peru during the 1970s.

 Rituales y Eventos